drusklo/arousabot/README.md

 ### Pending

-* Use a variable instead of a db file
+* Add option to run the backup manually
 * Add RemindMe function
-* Connect to a DB
 * Use the logging python module instead of creating own logging function
-* Add max prize of holdings
-* Add profit (%) to crypto logic

 ## Bugs

-If the dbId.db is empty the whole process fails
+If the dbId.db is empty the whole process fails - This is solved now as we are using a SQLITE db